rt400/Jewish-Sabbaths-Holidays/README.md

 The `Jewish-Sabbaths-Holidays` platform uses to Receive Shabbat and holiday entry times, as well as a Hebrew date and Jewish holiday names.
 This is base on Hebcal website.

-***Note: If a holiday eve falls on a Saturday night then a holiday sensor will not work but a Shabbat sensor will be extended until Sunday evening (a holiday night that falls on a Sunday)***

 ## Installation